Escape Room puzzle ideas for your game

 VII Escape Room Puzzle Ideas: Light

-1. You will need a blackout window film which you apply on the glass (I am not sure if it works with plexiglass as well, never tried it, but I guess it does).
+You will need a blackout window film which you apply on the glass (plexiglass would be best).
 The general idea is to let players turn on the light behind the glass.
 When the light is off, players will not be able to see through the glass.
 Get a stronger blackout window film, or apply it from both sides to make sure players cannot just use flashlights from outside to see what is in there (or make it a part of the game to do it this way, if you wish!).
 Other ideas:

 - Just let players find a switch to turn on the light inside of the glass cabinet, which reveals a hint for some other task.